TRUEeng/VocLock-Open-TMallLock-marvel-battery-door-lock/README.md

 If you fonud any question please commit it Im just a new guy.

-Fine the ANDRIOD ver has a serious problem.
+Fine the ANDROID ver has a serious problem.